AACP & CVS Health are pleased to announce the winners of the 2019 CVS Health Minority Scholarship for Pharmacy Students.

 - Diana Garnica, University of Southern California School of Pharmacy

-- Karen Gonzalez, Texas Tech University Health Sciences Center School of Pharmacy
+- Karen Gonzales, Texas Tech University Health Sciences Center School of Pharmacy

 - Iris Kamgue, East Tennessee State University Bill Gatton College of Pharmacy